MarcnKov/The-Ancient-Secrets-of-Computer-Vision/Homework 1/README.md

 To start out this homework, copy over your `process_image.c` file from hw0 to the `src` file in this homework.
 We will be continuing to build out your image library.

+## Try me ##

+In the *src/resize_image.c* and *src/filter_image.c* you can find **homework 1** functions that I've implemented.
+Please find below decsription of each function.

+**Instructions**

+0. Requirements: Linux, gcc compiler, python
+1. Download the depository to your local environment
+2. Upload any image named *test_image.jpg* to the *data* subfolder
+3. Place your-self in to the main folder *vision-hw1-master*, execute *make* instruction in the shell
+4. Wait for the compilation, then execute *python tryit.py*
+5. In the main folder *vision-hw1-master* you can find all the transformations performed on your original image
+6. Please read *homework 1* description below in order to see the homework in detail

 ## 1. Image resizing ##

 We've been talking a lot about resizing and interpolation in class, now's your time to do it!
 To resize we'll need some interpolation methods and a function to create a new image and fill it in with our interpolation methods.